Black victims of U-Michigan doc seek equity in settlements

 Airron Richardson, an emergency physician and former wrestler at the University of Michigan, hopes that the school properly compensates Anderson’s victims while developing programs to educate student-athletes on what to do if they believe they’re victims of abuse.

-“I am optimistic that U-M will do the right thing and right some of the wrongs that have persisted for so long on the campus, and I really hope that they are really not entertaining thoughts of trying to discount us in any way,” Richardson, 44, told The Associated Press last week.
+“I am optimistic that U-M will do the right thing and right some of the wrongs that have persisted for so long on the campus, and I really hope that they are really not entertaining thoughts of trying to discount us in any way,” Richardson, 44, told the AP last week.

-Richardson also was expected to speak at Wednesday's news conference and is not yet part of the lawsuits against the school.
+Richardson, who also spoke at Wednesday's news conference, is not yet part of the lawsuits against the school.
 He arrived as a sophomore in 1994 on the Ann Arbor campus and was seen by Anderson for his annual physicals and occasionally for strep throat.

 “I vividly remember being in the exam room, him looking in my throat, him giving me antibiotics,” Richardson said.
 “But he also did a genital exam and I remember seeing posters on the exam room talking about how to properly perform a testicular exam.”